WestMecCoding/WBLA-12PM-SHARKBYTES/joseph-readme.md

 I had the responsibility of designing the home page.
 The nav bar is built on bootstrap, utilizing bootstrap CSS styles to achieve a clean, modernistic look.
 I extracted the nav bar logo from the client request PDF.
 The buttons in the footer each lead to their appropriate social media website.
 The social media icons are from a bootstrap library of SVG icons.

 ## Code Descriptions
 > Code Example 1: I created a footer, giving padding from bootstrap's class styling.
-I wrapped buttons in <a> tags, each button having an href to a social media website.
+I wrapped buttons in address tags, each button having an href to a social media website.
 I found icons from bootstrap's SVG icon library and used the icons to represent each button's social media page.
 ```html
     <footer class="p-5">
         <h1>Follow Our Socials!</h1>